 A variety of issues can lead to separation of drywall joints in walls and ceilings.
 Both environmental factors as well as installation and design factors can contribute to situations where gypsum may develop cracks.
 The issue has become more widespread as homeowners insist on larger rooms and open floor plans that have large clear span areas.
 By understanding how and why partition separation or ridging and cracking occur, and by following best practices, designers and builders can reduce the risk of unsightly and costly issues with gypsum board and drywall.

 Integrating sprinkler systems into the open webbed configuration of metal plate connected wood trusses can be easy when following best practices.
 Truss construction can be manipulated with adjustments to panel lengths and web configurations to accommodate most special requirements.
 However, the Truss Designer needs to account for the additional weight of the sprinkler system and water.
 Additionally, construction loads encountered during installation need to be accounted for.
-The resources below will assist the designer in knowing how and where to place these loads.

 No matter the species, component manufacturers (CMs) purchase and rely on the accuracy and reliability of many different lumber design properties, including: bending (Fb); shear parallel to grain (Fv), compression perpendicular to grain (Fc^), compression parallel to grain (Fc), tension parallel to grain (Ft), and modulus of elasticity (E and Emin).

 Mold can be found almost anywhere and can grow on virtually any substance, provided moisture is present.
 Mold differs from decay in that mold does not cause a decrease in the strength properties of lumber, however it can cause discoloration or odors on the lumber.
 The resources below will provide CM’s and builders with a better understanding of how mold can affect components, legal issues surrounding mold, as well as steps that can be taken to mitigate mold growth.